PoziWorld/PoziTone/README.md

 Limitations
 --------

-1. Maximum 2 buttons on the pop-up notification at one time (set by Google).
+1. Maximum of 2 buttons on the pop-up notification at any one time (set by Google).
-2. Maximum 4 hotkeys (set by Google).
+2. Maximum of 4 [keyboard shortcuts](#keyboard-shortcuts) (set by Google).
-3. Hotkeys work only in an active window of that Chrome user where an extension installed (set by Google).
+3. [Keyboard shortcuts](#keyboard-shortcuts) only work in an active window of the Chrome user where the extension is installed (set by Google).
-4. When multiple 101.ru tabs open under one Chrome user, hotkeys work only for the last opened tab.
+4. [Keyboard shortcuts](#keyboard-shortcuts) only work for the last opened tab when multiple 101.ru tabs are open for the same Google user.

 Gratitude
 --------

 - To all those who give us life and happiness!
-- To the inspirers and testers of `PoziTone`: Darya, Evgeny, Pavel, Stanislav.
+- To the inspirers and testers of `PoziTone`: Darya, Evgeny, Mel, Pavel, Stanislav.
-- Google, Inc. - for all excellent projects.
+- Google, Inc. - for all their excellent projects.
 - 101.ru - for a chance to listen to music for free and legally.
-- `PoziTone` logo based on a work by [Webalys](http://www.webalys.com).
+- `PoziTone` logo based on works by [Webalys](http://www.webalys.com).
-- The buttons' icons are from [Gentleface Mono Icon Set](http://gentleface.com/free_icon_set.html) licensed under the [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/).
+- The button icons are from [Gentleface Mono Icon Set](http://gentleface.com/free_icon_set.html) licensed under the [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/).